aldenmchico/SafeSave/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running complete both Prerequisites and Installation steps.
+To get a local copy up and running complete both Prerequisites and choose one to follow from either Installation steps: Docker or Local.

 ### Prerequisites